MaxCDN/dotnet-maxcdn/README.md

 # MaxCDN REST Web Services .NET Client

 > Make sure and obtain a proper account `alias`, `consumer key`, and `consumer secret` prior to using this library.
+> Debugging supported by appending "true" flag at the end of the call (api.Get("/account.json/address, true");)
+> Garbage collector enabled by default

 ## Usage
 ```cs